paritytech/polkadot-cloud/README.md

 # Polkadot Dashboard UI

-CSS themes and core components for Polkadot dashboards, using React, TypeScript, Vite, SCSS, Rollup.
-Publishable to NPM.
+CSS themes and core components for Polkadot dashboards, using React, TypeScript, Vite, SCSS.
+Built using Rollup, publishable to NPM.

 ## Managing the Package